 Q: Can I use server-side scaling for the video wall configuration?

 By default, the Userful host is configured to use display-scaling that uses the built-in scaler within the display to upscale the image.
 Almost all displays have a built-in scaler that converts incoming sources to fit their output display size.
 However, you can switch to "server-side" scaling by disabling the "Display-Scaling" option under Control Center > Settings > Performance Settings.
 Switching to server-side scaling may improve image quality but increases network bandwidth.
 Due to increased network bandwidth, we recommend installing a 10Gbps NIC and a switch with 10Gbps uplink port if you have more than 12 displays in your video wall setup.

 Q: How can I optimize my network?

 To optimize the network, the Userful host and its zero clients should be placed on their own subnet.
 A second network interface can be installed into the host to allow Userful to create and manage its own completely isolated LAN when connected to its own dedicated switch.
 No more than 30 zero clients should share the same subnet if they do not uplink to the Userful host with a 10Gbps connection.
 For optimal performance and reliability, the Userful host and zero clients should be configured with static IPs.
 It is important to note that the Userful host should NEVER share a subnet with WiFi or other network devices that are not critical to the functionality of Userful.
-For more details on how to configure dual NICs, visit this link.
+For more details, please visit How To Configure Dual NICs.

 Q: How should I select my displays?